joerivanveen/bloembraaden/README.md

 ## Web server
 Setup a webserver.
 We recommend NGINX.
-We use php-fpm with php 8.0 (which is the minimum version for Bloembraaden).
+We use php-fpm with php 8.1 (8.0 is the minimum version for Bloembraaden).
 You can have it process index.php at all times, Bloembraaden will determine what content to show.

 Set up two virtual hosts, one for Bloembraaden and one for static files.